Andre-Ceschia/GeneticNeuralNetworkBuilder/README.md

 Genetic Neural Netowrk Builder supports CUDA usage during neural netowrk training.

 ## How It Works
-1. The algorithim initially creates a population of N randomm chromosones that represent the architecture of neural networks.
+1. The algorithim initially creates a population of N random chromosones that represent the architecture of neural networks.

 2. The algorithim will then iteratre through the population of chromosones, transforming each chromosone into a neural network with PyTorch's C++ library.